 Although a well-designed and attractive house, the Ordemans ran out of money because of unwise investments and lost the house before they could occupy it.

-After going through several investors, on August 24th of 1854 the house was sold for $3200.00 to the Mitchell family, cotton planters from Mount Meigs ten miles east of Montgomery.
-The Mitchells arrived as a family of four—Julius Caesar Bonaparte Mitchell, his wife Rebecca Ellen Murdock Mitchell, a son Murdock and a daughter Posey.
+After going through several investors, on August 24th of 1854 the house was sold for $3,200.00 to the Mitchell family, cotton planters from Mount Meigs ten miles east of Montgomery.
+The Mitchells arrived as a family of four—Julius Caesar Bonaparte Mitchell, his wife Rebecca Ellen Murdock Mitchell, a son Murdock, and a daughter Posey.
 The Mitchells lived in the Ordeman House shuttling back and forth to the plantation for four years.
 They then returned to the country full-time, selling the house to Erastus Jones, a wealthy physician and pharmacist from Tuskegee, for $4000.
-They kept the house until 1905, when they sold it to the Shaw family.
-Landmarks Foundation acquired the property in 1967 from Miss Maude Shaw.
+Several other families owned the house until it was sold to the Shaw family in 1905.
+Landmarks Foundation acquired the property in 1968 from Miss Maude Shaw.

-The Ordeman House is furnished much as it would have been during the Mitchells’ tenure in the late 1850s with furnishings and other artifacts that depict how life was in central Alabama in the mid 19th century.
+The Ordeman House is furnished much as it would have been during the Mitchells’ tenure in the late 1850s with furnishings and other artifacts that depict how life was in central Alabama in the mid-19th century.
+Little documentation exists on the enslaved at the OMS Complex.
+However, the size of the structures insinuates a fairly large household.
+Current information refers to an unspecified number of enslaved peoples owned by Julius Mitchell on his two plantations Bright Spot and Idolwilde, located in eastern Montgomery County.
+Eleven individuals are documented in the Mitchell-Murdock Prenuptial Agreement (1846) as enslaved by Sarah Murdock.